jostylr/literate-programming/lp.md

 ### Get correct code block

 Each compiled block has an associative array whose keys are cnames.
-They may be explicitly set, such as `JS main` becomes `main.js`.
-But they might also be no name or even no extension.
+They may be explicitly set, such as `[main](# "js")` becomes `main.js`.
+But there might also be no name or no extension.

 So this is a function that takes in a compiled hblock, the cname, and a possible extension (if coming from a file save request).
 It tries to find the right compiled block and returns that.